enasequence/read_docs/cli_09.md

 “This sample represents a Single-Cell Amplified Genome derived from the environmental sample ERSXXXXX”

-If the assembly was derived from multiple samples you can list these here with a comma separated list or range.
+If the assembly was derived from multiple samples you can list these with a comma separated list or range.
+See [here](faq_metagenomes.html#how-do-i-register-samples-for-co-assemblies) for details on how to format these in the "sample derived from" attribute.

 The methods for submitting environmental studies and samples follow the same process as any other study/sample submission.
 Follow the links for more information.